 (Hemingway shot himself eventually, but nobody knows if this was because of the pressurized life of a writer, or because he had driven his life into such an unrecognizable and unsustainable place, it seemed like the only logical answer.)

 This is getting long, so here’s the quick version of how I got to where I am now: in the mid-nineties I started writing resumes (for money), which led to business people hiring me to write marketing copy, which lead to four years as a stringer for a large daily newspaper, which led to significant improvement in my writing ability, which led to starting Doug Thomas Communications.
-That was a good chunk of my life ago, and I’ve yet to come close to picking up a shotgun – or writing a novel as good as anything Hemingway wrote.
+That was a good chunk of my life ago, and I’ve yet to come close to picking up a shotgun – or writing a novel as good as any that Hemingway wrote.